vfosnar/SCEE/README.md

 This is my personal edition of StreetComplete, including a bunch of modifications:
 * renamed: allows install parallel to StreetComplete, and shows a different name in changesets
 * show POIs (tap colored dots for details) and adjust quest dot and pin offsets
-  * in some rare casesy, existing POIs are not shown. no idea why
+  * in some rare cases, existing POIs are not shown.
+No idea why...
 * new quests
   * ask for level of shops and other places/things inside malls, retail buildings and train stations
   * contact quests for phone and website